amalgam8/amalgam8.github.io/_docs/4-kubernetes/0-intro.md

 order: 0
 ---

+> Kubernetes integration is *__experimental__* and may change.
+It has not been released, and thus code
+>  must be compiled from the master branch for these commands to work.
+Additionally, one should run
+>  generate_example_yaml.sh once to copy files to their expected location.
+This step will not
+>  be required once code is made available through a release.

 When deployed on [Kubernetes](https://kubernetes.io), Amalgam8 provides a near native experience by reusing native Kubernetes tools and fucntions to run and manage its control plane components.